1993 Kushiro earthquake: Tectonic setting

-Hokkaidō sits near a convergent plate boundary where the Pacific Plate is subducting beneath the Okhotsk Plate at a rate of 8.5–9.0 cm/yr along the Kuril and Japan trenches.
+Hokkaidō sits near a convergent plate boundary where the Pacific plate is subducting beneath the Okhotsk microplate at a rate of 8.5–9.0 cm/yr along the Kuril and Japan trenches.
 The associated plate boundary megathrust would rupture in moderate to very large megathrust earthquakes such as those seen in 1952, 1963, 2003 and 2011.
-However, earthquakes also occur within the downgoing Pacific Plate, beneath Japan, along faults that release strain within it.
+However, earthquakes also occur within the downgoing Pacific plate, beneath Japan, along faults that release strain within it.
 These intraslab earthquakes can have a focal depth of up to 100 km or deeper.
 Despite having greater focal depths, these events can produce strong ground motions at the surface.
 Earthquakes within the subducting plates are known as intraslab events; other intraslab earthquakes including those occurring in 1987, 2001, 2003 and 2008 have been damaging.

 Earthquake

 The magnitude 7.6 Kushiro–Oki earthquake was an intermediate-depth intraslab event occurring at a depth of 100 km beneath Hokkaidō.
 It occurred in a region where there was a lack of prior seismicity.
 Based on studying the aftershocks distribution, it was determined that the earthquake ruptured a near-horizontal fault.
 Slip along the fault was restricted to a 40 km by 20 km area, and was located within the underthrusted slab.
 The fault ruptured at a velocity of 3.3 km/s or 3.6 km/s, producing an average slip of 5.5 m, with a localized maximum slip estimated at 11 m.
 In October 1994, a larger intraslab earthquake would strike the region.
 That earthquake occurred along a near-vertical fault.
-A study suggested that this earthquake was triggered by the deep-focus earthquake of May 12, 1990, which occurred 594 km beneath the southern part of Sakhalin, caused by extension along the deeper part of the downgoing Pacific Plate.
+A study suggested that this earthquake was triggered by the deep-focus earthquake of May 12, 1990, which occurred 594 km beneath the southern part of Sakhalin, caused by extension along the deeper part of the downgoing Pacific plate.